What Products Have Been Under Investigation And Involved In Injury Lawsuits?

 What Factors Determine The Compensation Amounts?

-A number of factors influence the compensation for these claims, including, but not limited to, type of IVC filter, length of time of implant, severity of injury, age, cardiac health prior to implant and state of residence.
+A number of factors influence the compensation for these claims, including, but not limited to, type of IVC filter, length of time of implant, severity of injury, age and cardiac health prior to implant.

 How Much Time Do I Have To File An IVC Filter Lawsuit?